 This configuration will prevent an administrator from creating a policy on that port that disallows access from the Brick to the SMS host, thereby rendering that Brick unmanageable.
-(If this does accidentally happen, simply change the policy on the SMS and reboot the Brick to allow it to recollect its policy from the SMS.
-If it is a Brick failover pair, you may have to reload the policy from a USB drive, floppy drive, or from a serial port to recover it)
+(If this does accidentally happen, simply change the policy on the SMS and reboot the Brick to allow it to recollect its policy from the SMS.)